Wimage3141/HTTP-Server-C/README.md

 TCP Server completed:
 - Working server that accepts client request and ignores (obvious) bad requests without crashing
-- client can send requests to communicate with the server and choose one of two meals!
+- Client can send requests to communicate with the server and choose one of two meals from the menu!
 - Communication currently only happens through localhost, will try LAN after http server
-- Problem: Client communication is hard-coded and the client might now handle an unpredictable event properly
+- Problem: Client communication is currently hard-coded and the client might not handle an unpredictable event properly
 One solution could be that the server sends a signal, indicating if the server response is good or bad, if good, the client can carry on with it's 'script', if bad then display some message and rerun that logic.
 I will skip this part for now and wait to handle this when I've implemented an HTTP server instead of making my custom signals now